M7OCM/890/README.md

 As before, registers reset when unit is switched off, but remain active while powered on.
 AGC Mode works in vfo, channel and spectrum modes.

 v2.0.7 07022024 a minor revision, includes CR7BLE's excellent RSSI timer update (slows down screen updates to reduce interference).
-Credit: OEFWCOM

 Experimental ui I've been working on!
 Bringing back the gawd awful display divider lines 😁 That required a major overhaul of individual display coordinates and really shows up a wonky screen of which I have 2!
 Looks better than stock I think pretty crammed in though.
 Playing with S-bar styles too.
 Back burner projects those.
 Some bits might get used.